marlalain/slinky/README.md

     <img align="right" width="40%" src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/2006-02-04_Metal_spiral.jpg/800px-2006-02-04_Metal_spiral.jpg" alt="A slinky (toy)">
 </a>

 A slinky is a precompressed helical spring toy invented by Richard James in the early 1940s.
+And "Spring" is the framework that this library is built upon.

 ## But why use slinky?

-The generic classes slinky provides are going to allow developers to create Spring Boot applications at record speed.
+The (java!) generic classes slinky provides are going to allow developers to create Spring Boot applications at record speed.

 ## What slinky provides to every resource?

 Currently, slinky provides `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD` and `OPTIONS` for single resource gathering.
 Retrieving lists and pages are not supported yet.
 Right now we only operate in REST but adding RESTful classes is on the todo list.

-## Contributing

-### Branches

-Currently, we have two branches; `dev` and `main`. `Main` is a protected branch that will auto-deploy to central maven so you shouldn't even try pushing directly to it. `Dev` is the branch to make pull requests to.